BenchaminDimitriu/Ecom22_TeamProject/README.md

 7. access a contact page (form) from user to seller for inqueries.

-8. access a help box that allows to search/type in keywords and will provide with a guide page.

 ## As a seller and a user I can:
+8. create and modify my store profile.

 9. view the homepage change based on the holiday.

 10. access registration, login, logout, 2-factor authentication (as per class instruction).